Cirrial/Bleeding-Space/README.md

 ## what is game

-An upcoming webgame from the dude who made Shark Game and then did nothing with his life for several years
+An upcoming webgame from the dude who made Shark Game and then did nothing with his life for several years.

+## TODO:

+- Finish setting up the coverage status thing
+- Actually make a game prototype

 ## give money